ISAITB/docs-tdl/source/constructs/index.rst

     @asTemplate~ no~ Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
 By default this is "false".
     @lang~ no~ Not used currently (and defaulting to XPath as the built-in :ref:`expression language <test-case-expressions>`).
     @level~ no~ The severity level to consider for the log entry.
 This can be (in increasing severity) ``DEBUG``, ``INFO`` (the default level), ``WARNING`` or ``ERROR``.
 It can also be provided as a variable reference.
 See :ref:`tdl-steps-common-level` for further details.
-    @skipped~ no~ A boolean value or variable reference (default being "false") which will result in the step being skipped if "true" See also :ref:`tdl-steps-common-skipped`.
+    @skipped~ no~ A boolean value or variable reference (default being "false") which will result in the step being skipped if "true".
+See also :ref:`tdl-steps-common-skipped`.
     @source~ no~ A variable reference to identify a source ``object`` variable upon which the expression should be evaluated.
     @stopOnError~ no~ A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.